sputnick1124/gittest/README.md

 This is a test of my current local git setup.

-This is edited in a branch, to be merged later.
+Everything seems to be fine.